meeshkan/properties-driven-development-tutorial/ARTICLE.md

     return some.lists(some_kvs)
 ```

 The function first defines a generator `some_keys` for keys, which we assume are integers.
 For values, we assume any binary is valid.
 We then define `some_kvs`, a generator of key-value tuples using `some_keys` and `some_values` as generators of keys and values, respectively.
-Using `some_kvs`, we return the generator `some.lists(some_kvs)`, which generates lists of tuples.
+Finally, we return the generator `some.lists(some_kvs)`, which generates lists of tuples.

 To see what kind of data the generator creates, we can call `some_key_value_tuples().example()`: